jmesnil/stomp-websocket/README.md

 ## Browser Tests

-* Make sure you have a running Stomp broker which supports the Web Sockets protocol (see the [documentation][doc])
+* Make sure you have a running STOMP broker which supports the WebSocket protocol (see the [documentation][doc])
 * Open in your web browser the project's [test page](browsertests/index.html)
 * Check all tests pass

 ## Use

-The project contains an [chat example](example/chat/index.html) using stomp-websockets to send and receive Stomp messages from a server.
+The project contains an [chat example](example/chat/index.html) using stomp.js to send and receive Stomp messages from a server.

 ## Todo

- * Stomp/1.1 compatibility
+ * STOMP/1.1 compatibility
- * Pluggable WebSocket objects (MozWebSocket, JsSock)

 ## Authors